Active Travel in Cheshire East

 Cheshire East Council works with external funding partners to deliver active travel projects around the borough.
 Here are a few examples of recent work:

-Delivery of a section of the A538 Altrincham Road segregated shared path near the Waters employment site in Wilmslow, plugging a known gap in the high-quality strategic link towards Manchester Airport.
-This was funded through the Council’s Local Transport Plan (LTP) annual allocation for active travel.
-Further improvements are proposed along this strategic active travel route, following a successful bid for UK Shared Prosperity Funding, to improve the pedestrian and cycle crossing point at the Waters Roundabout.
-This work will be completed in 2024.
+A section of the A538 Altrincham Road segregated shared path near the Waters employment site in Wilmslow was delivered in 2022, plugging a known gap in the high-quality strategic link towards Manchester Airport.
+This was funded through the council’s Local Transport Plan annual allocation for active travel.
+Following a successful bid for UK Shared Prosperity Funding to improve the pedestrian and cycle facilities at the Waters roundabout, a new parallel crossing was installed in 2024.

 Alsager group of cyclists